meshtastic/meshtastic/docs/developers/overview.md

 Most communication and interactions happen with protocol buffers.
 The [Meshtastic-protobufs](https://github.com/meshtastic/Meshtastic-protobufs) repo is where all of the protocol buffer changes happen.
 See the [Protobuf API Reference](https://meshtastic.org/docs/developers/protobufs/api) for more details.

 ## Firmware
 The [Meshtastic-device](https://github.com/meshtastic/Meshtastic-device) is where all of the firmware development happens.
-This is where the code for the ESP32 and nRF52 based devices to interact is developed.
+This is where the code for the ESP32 and nRF52 based devices is developed.
 It is mainly C and C++ code.Think Arduino.
 It is where the first level of hardware interaction begins and ends.

 ## Plugins
 [Plugins](https://meshtastic.org/docs/software/plugins/) are also implemented mainly in the Meshtastic-device repo above.
 Typically, you would add functionality in the protobufs repo and the device repo to implement plugin functionality.
 You probably also want to have some client/device use/interact with the plugin and that is where the Device support comes into play.